Pragti-Gupta/Pragti_BlueStamp_Portfolio/index.md

 python -m spacy download en_core_web_sm
 ```

-I had to install spacy which is an open source library for natural language processing, which allows computers to understand human languages.
+I had to install SpaCy, which is an open-source library for natural language processing, which allows computers to understand human languages.
-I also installed en_core_web_sm which is the english model for spacy
+I also installed en_core_web_sm, which is the English model for SpaCy.

-I also had a lot of problems in this part because i decided to use another environment to download all these packages because there was some problems with numPy and spacy so i created another environment and i forgot to switch interpreters so when running my code I got the same error of en_core_web_sm not being able to be used even though it was installed so I needed to switch interpreters in VScode and enter the right environment
+I also had a lot of problems in this part because I decided to use another environment to download all these packages, since there were some problems with NumPy and SpaCy.
+So I created another environment, and I forgot to switch interpreters, so when running my code I got the same error of en_core_web_sm not being able to be used even though it was installed.
+So I needed to switch interpreters in VS Code and enter the right environment.

-At this point I just wanted to test if my setup worked without my pi cam so i took pictures from google of book covers and ran my code trying to detect the author with a person entity and the book title with heuristics(guessing/good enough)
+At this point, I just wanted to test if my setup worked without my Pi cam.
+So I took pictures from Google of book covers and ran my code, trying to detect the author with a person entity and the book title with heuristics (guessing/good enough).
-I was using filters again but the problem this time is that some book covers aren’t clean enough and the words get blocked out - due to one section being darker and then when comparing the sections it blocks out the words instead of the background so i started just using the inside pages of books with the title and author on a blank page and it was able to separate the author and title for one picture perfectly so now my next steps are to clean up the detection for the author because the person detection isn’t always working and then adjusting filters until I’m able to use the book cover reliably
+I was using filters again, but the problem this time is that some book covers aren’t clean enough and the words get blocked out — due to one section being darker and then when comparing the sections, it blocks out the words instead of the background.
+So I started just using the inside pages of books with the title and author on a blank page, and it was able to separate the author and title for one picture perfectly.

+So now my next steps are to clean up the detection for the author because the person detection isn’t always working, and then adjust filters until I’m able to use the book cover reliably.

 ## Challenges
 ## Next Steps